endlos99/flashrom99/README.md

 fuse bits `BOOTSZ1`, `BOOTSZ0`, and `BOOTRSET` are all set to `1`.
 This should be the default for new 8515s.

-In the end, the lower, higher, and extended fuse bytes should have values `E4`, `FF`, and `D9`, respectively.
+In the end, the lower and higher fuse bytes should have values `E4` and `D9`, respectively.

 About the Project